iansf/pstar/README.md

   assert (p.foo == 0)
 ```

-List subscripts also work and return a plist of the corresponding keys:
+`list` subscripts also work and return a `plist` of the corresponding keys:
 ```python
   p = defaultpdict(foo=1, bar=2)
   assert (p[['foo', 'bar']].aslist() == [1, 2])
 ```

-Setting with a list subscript also works, using a single element or a matching
+Setting with a `list` subscript also works, using a single element or a matching
-list for the values:
+`list` for the values:
 ```python
   p = defaultpdict()
   p[['foo', 'bar']] = 1